 I am a Registered Member of the British Association for Counselling & Psychotherapy and I adhere to their professional code of ethics of good practice

-In the present climate of the public health emergency related to Coronavirus I will be offering online counselling either via Skype, FaceTime or Zoom.
+In the present climate of the public health emergency related to Coronavirus I will be offering online counselling either via Skype, FaceTime.

 Training, qualifications & experience